samuel-noah/simple-CRUD-app/README.md

 # simpleCRUDapp
-A CRUD app using PHP with file handling
+A CRUD app using PHP with MySqli DBMS

+include file handling, login session, and a simple auth